 Do you have an Extended Health Plan that covers Speech-Language Pathology services?

 To access extended health care, call or email your insurance provider and ask if they cover speech-language evaluation and/or therapy or look at your benefits summary.
-Large providers of extended health benefits in BC include Pacific Blue Cross, Sun Life Financial, Great-West Life Insurance and Manulife Insurance.
+Large providers of extended health benefits in BC include Pacific Blue Cross, Sun Life Financial, Canada Life / Great-West Life Insurance and Manulife Insurance.

 Are you an adult with a disability or impairment?